Adroiti/docs-for-code-review-tools/Detekt/SafeCast.md

 ## Description

-This rule inspects casts and reports casts which could be replaced with safe casts instead.
+Found cast could be replaced with safe casts instead.

 Example of **incorrect** code: